 MAIN NUMBER & HELP DESK 727-547-4590

-TIFD's ISO RATINGS IMPROVES TO A CLASS 2
+TIFD's ISO RATING IMPROVES TO A CLASS 2

-Treasure Island Fire Department has a reason to celebrate this month as department was recently notified that its fire protection rating from the Insurance Services Office (ISO), a national insurance industry risk rating and assessment service inspection, will improve this summer to a Class 2.
+Treasure Island Fire Department has a reason to celebrate as the department was recently notified that its fire protection rating from the Insurance Services Office (ISO), a national insurance industry risk rating and assessment service inspection, will improve to a Class 2.

 This change not only means the department's level of fire protection service has improved, according the ISO analysis, but it could also earn lower property insurance rates for home and business owners within Treasure Island.
 With the update, the department's rating drops from its previous Class 4 rating.